oidebrett/mattercloudcontroller/docs/BUILDING.md

 ### **Prerequisites**

 First of all, AWS Account and IAM User is required.
+See [this guide](./AWSCredentials.md) to set up an IAM User with administrator privileges.
+During a production deployment it is recommended to reduce the IAM users privileges to only the necessary for deployment of the required resources.

-And then the following modules must be installed.
+Then the following modules must be installed.

 - AWS CLI: aws configure --profile [profile name]
 - Node.js: node --version